Hackers are aware of how to decrypt your Wi-Fi password. Here’s why they’re trying to hack your password and how you can stop them.

 Lastly, check for firmware updates every few months to bring your router up to date, security patches are often released to harden your network.

 Looking to increase the speed on your network?
-Check out these 10 Tips to make your network run faster.
+Check out these fast Wi-Fi routers to speed up your network run faster.